Junior Golf Gloves - Overview

 Usually around the age of 10-11 kids will grow out of junior golf gloves and move to adult gloves.
 Start with women's golf gloves or men's golf gloves in a cadet fit (a cadet fit is simply a standard glove but with shorter fingers).
 There are plenty of very good women's gloves that do not come in pink or lavender and therefore will be acceptable to junior boys.
 The Footjoy fitting chart will help you to determine if your junior has grown out of kids golf gloves.

-Review of Best Junior Golf Gloves for 2018
+Review of Best Junior Golf Gloves

 We have included only top quality brand names in the junior gloves reviewed in this post.
 While you can certainly find cheaper junior gloves, some of which have relatively good ratings on Amazon, we would caution against these "no name brands" - they might look good but the material quality and performance are not up to the same standards as companies that have been doing R&D and manufacturing golf gloves for many years.